UT Tyler Financial Services

 What if an injured party refuses treatment and leaves the scene of the accident?

 If the injured party insists on leaving the scene of the accident before the University Police or EMS arrive, every effort should be made to obtain and document the injured party's name, time of the incident, circumstances involved, and description of the injury; this information should be provided to the University Police and the Environmental Health & Safety Office in writing as soon as possible.

 Is the University's property insured against loss or damage?

 The University's Comprehensive Property Protection Plan provides coverage for the University's buildings, property and contents.
 The University self-insures for any losses below the deductible threshold unless other coverage applies.

 What is the process for property loss or damage claims reporting?

-Contact the risk manager for assistance.
+Contact the Risk Manager for assistance.
 If policy coverage applies then a claim will be filed with the insurer in accordance with UT System procedures.
-If policy coverage does not apply, or if the deductible is not met, then the university will self-insure the loss.
+If policy coverage does not apply, or if the deductible is not met, then the University will self-insure the loss.
 Any loss due to theft should be reported to the University Police.
-If the item is on official inventory then the loss should also be reported to the Inventory section of Financial Services (903.566.7409).
+If the item is on official inventory then the loss should also be reported to the Inventory section of Financial Services (903.566.7476).